Machine Unlearning for Responsible and Adaptive AI in Education: Methodology

-While the potential of machine learning in educational contexts is considerable, its implementation is accompanied by a range of persistent challenges.
-These span from technical and ethical concerns to pedagogical and infrastructural constraints.
-To interpret these challenges normatively, we applied a conceptual lens grounded in five Responsible AI principles commonly found in ethical AI frameworks, including the EU High-Level Expert Group on AI and the UNESCO Recommendation on the Ethics of Artificial Intelligence.
-These principles are: (a) privacy, (b) security, (c) fairness and inclusion, (d) accountability and transparency, and (e) reliability and safety.
-Rather than serving as abstract ideals, these principles are increasingly recognized as operational requirements in sensitive domains such as education, where trust, consent, and participation are foundational.
-This section presents a structured review that explores whether machine unlearning can offer meaningful responses to these challenges, particularly in the context of responsible, trustworthy and adaptive AI in education.
+The goal of this work was to examine whether MU can respond meaningfully to the challenges of ML in education, particularly in relation to fostering Responsible and Adaptive AI.
+To interpret ML-driven education challenges normatively, this study adopted a conceptual lens grounded in five principles of Responsible AI that recur across global ethical frameworks, including the EU High-Level Expert Group on AI and UNESCO Recommendation on AI Ethics.
+These principles include (a) privacy, (b) security, (c) fairness and inclusion, (d) accountability and transparency, and (e) reliability and safety.

-To inform this inquiry, we conducted a structured literature review grounded in predefined search criteria.
-Search terms included “Application of machine learning in education”, “Application of artificial intelligence in education”, “AI challenges in education”, “ML challenges in education”, “Machine unlearning applications”, and “Machine unlearning applications in education”.
-We searched four major academic databases - IEEE Xplore, SpringerLink, Scopus, and Google Scholar - and included peer-reviewed publications from 2015 to 2025.
-Only journal articles and conference papers written in English were considered.
-Preprints, non-peer-reviewed contributions, and papers focused exclusively on primary or secondary education were excluded.
-After deduplication and relevance screening based on title and abstract, 42 publications were included for full-text analysis.
-Of these, 32 addressed challenges of ML in education, 10 focused on general applications of MU, and none directly examined MU in education-specific systems.